NibbleByte/UnityWiseSVN/README.md

 * Survives assembly reloads
 * You don't have to leave Unity to do SVN chores.
 * Works on Windows and MacOS (maybe Linux?).
+* Simple API to integrate with your tools.

 *Check the screenshots below*